escowles/recipes/_posts/2023-09-26-bitterballen.md

 of hassle, and the final output wasn't really worth the effort. but i think the braised beef is a keeper. so next time i'll braise the beef, separate the liquid, make the roux, and then just return the beef and vegetables to the pot and thicken the sauce. then serve it over rice or potatoes.

+6/16/26: made bitterbuns instead of bitterballs tonight, and they were fantastic. added the directions above.